-Everyone has their reasons to prefer one area over another, but location distance and safety are often the most significant factors when choosing a coworking space.
+Everyone has their reasons for preferring one area over another, but location distance and safety are often the most significant factors when choosing a coworking space.
 Before signing a lease, make sure you feel comfortable in the space.

 4. Manage Your Time Effectively

-You walk into your coworking space focused to finish your tasks for the day, but before you know it, you’ve lost two hours of your workday in aimless chit-chat or checking out the latest videos on TikTok.
+You walk into your coworking space focused on finishing your tasks for the day, but before you know it, you’ve lost two hours of your workday in aimless chit-chat or checking out the latest videos on TikTok.
 Some, if not most, coworkers can relate to this scenario.

 Before you get started for the day, spend 10-20 minutes creating a work plan, and it could make a world of difference.
 In the same spirit, set deadlines for tasks on a daily basis to allow for a more efficient work schedule and help you keep personal accountability at work.

 Procrastination is a common problem that affects many people, from freelancers to CEOs.
 If left unresolved, it can hinder your productivity and performance.